-Concerns about acts of violence should not be discussed with the child or young person's family or friends, and / or information should not be shared with other agencies without the express consent of the child or young person, unless it is necessary to protect the child or young person.
+Concerns about acts of violence/abuse should not be discussed with the child or young person's family or friends, and / or information should not be shared with other agencies without the express consent of the child or young person, unless it is necessary to protect the child or young person.
 See Information Sharing Procedure for further details.

 The worker must think very carefully about the need to disclose information and to whom it may be disclosed.
 Disclosure may lead to the child or young person's estrangement from the family and increase the likelihood of the child or young person suffering Significant Harm.
-If approached, parents may deny that the child or young person is at threat of violence, move the child or young person, expedite any travel arrangements and bring forward any perpetration of violence.
+If approached, parents may deny that the child or young person is at threat of violence/abuse, move the child or young person, expedite any travel arrangements and bring forward any perpetration of violence/abuse.

 All agencies should take particular care to ensure that members of their staff do not: